gkulasik/grpc_assistant_server/README.md

 Body:
 - data (request body) [object] => -d

-GRPC metadata is passed in via **headers** prefixed with 'GRPC_META_' (ex.
+Grpc metadata is passed in via **headers** prefixed with 'GRPC_META_' (ex.
 'GRPC_META_import_path').
 Regular request headers to be passed to grpcurl are prefixed with 'GRPC_REQ_' (ex.
 'GRPC_REQ_Authorization').
-The prefixes are removed from processing, these prefixed are only used to locate GRPC intended headers.
+The prefixes are removed during processing, these prefixes are only used to locate GRPC intended headers.

 Note: Rails automatically upper cases header text and removes '-' in favor of '_'.
 So `GRPC_REQ_Authorization-key` and `GRPC_REQ_AUTHORIZATION_KEY` are equivalent.
 This upper casing will transfer to the grpcurl request.
 HTTP headers are case insensitive per the HTTP spec so this should not affect HTTP/JSON or grpc operation.